 Top 5 Solutions That Are Already Working

 1. Mississippi Literacy Reform (United States).
-Mississippi used science-of-reading instruction.
-It added a third-grade reading gate and literacy coaches.
-The state rose from 49th to 9th in national reading scores by 2024.
-Students gained one full year of progress.
-The program costs about $32 per student per year.
+Mississippi implemented science-of-reading instruction while adding both a third-grade reading gate and literacy coaches.
+By 2024 the state had climbed from 49th to 9th in national reading scores.
+Students gained one full year of progress, and the program costs about $32 per student per year.

 3. Room to Read (28 Countries Across Asia and Africa).
-This group provides school libraries with local-language books.
-It trains teachers in literacy.
-It runs a girls' education program.
-Room to Read has reached over 50 million children.
-Grade 2 students read twice as many words per minute after the program.
+The organization supplies school libraries with local-language books, trains teachers in literacy methods, and runs a girls’ education program.
+Room to Read has reached over 50 million children; Grade 2 students read twice as many words per minute after participating.
 Its effect was 10 times greater than 70 other literacy programs studied.

 4. Pratham Teaching at the Right Level (India).
-This program groups children by actual learning level, not age.
-It uses 30-to-50-day camps to teach basic reading and math.
-Among 346,000 children in camps, reading skill jumped from 19% to 79%.
-Six trials showed consistent results.
-The program has reached 76 million students.
+Children are grouped by actual learning level rather than age, and the program relies on 30-to-50-day camps to build basic reading and math skills.
+Among 346,000 participants, reading proficiency rose from 19% to 79%, and six trials produced consistent gains.
+The effort has reached 76 million students.

 5. BRAC Education Programme (Bangladesh).
-This is a network of 23,000 low-cost primary schools.
-It targets the poorest families, especially girls.
-BRAC got a 99.93% pass rate versus the 97.35% national average.
-The dropout rate was just 6%.
-Over 14 million children graduated.
-The cost was $32 per child per year.
+Serving the poorest families—especially girls—this network comprises 23,000 low-cost primary schools.
+BRAC recorded a 99.93% pass rate against the national average of 97.35%, along with a dropout rate of only 6%.
+Over 14 million children have graduated at a yearly cost of $32 per child.

 The Bottom Line